User Guide: Managing Consent for Email Open Tracking in Selligent

 Update privacy notices and preference centers to clearly explain:

-• Use the PRIVACY_FLAGS field to store tracking consent
+Use the SIM_USER_PREFERENCES table to store tracking consent.

-If you have a valid legal basis (e.g. previously collected consent), you may enable tracking for existing users using bitwise operations:
+If you have a valid legal basis (e.g. previously collected consent), you may enable tracking for existing users.

 Copy